Kristina01111000/Drws_site/README.md

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this

-- Make quizzes optional, see if we can add some sort of reward for people who finish it
 - Can we have people sign up to get an email once a day and other people once a week, different groups, email lists, starting at different times, chronological order when they join, everyday, every week , have them choose that, through peepso or learndash, or through a mailing thing, maybe constant contact, see if at allows chronological emails when you sign up
 - https://www.constantcontact.com/blog/automated-welcome-series/ 15 emails every 2 days, look at core vs plus
-- Promo page button switch ‘join our 30 day challenge’

 - We will email you every other day with a link to a quick minute on youtube
-- Put an image of the score card in so they can see it, on this page include the short lists of activities, with one paragraph of how to use it completely changing promo page
+- Put an image of the score card in so they can see it, on this page include the short lists of activities, with one paragraph of how to use it

 - Figure how to add him to google analytics5
 - THINK ABOUT 4 corners page, is it necessary ? maybe remove pictures, put the topics in the monthly topics section?